henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 ### Rename

-Rename action renames a game or demo in AGS2 menu.
+Rename action renames a game in AGS2 menu.

-Configure menus will present lists to select the game or demo to delete.
+Configure menus will present lists to select the game to delete.
-First selecting 0-Z index and the game or demo within that index to rename.
+First selecting 0-Z index and the game within that index to rename.
-Finally a dialog is presented to enter new name for the selected game or demo.
+Finally a dialog is presented to enter new name for the selected game.

 ### Delete

-Delete action deletes a game or demo from AGS2 menu.
-It doesn't delete the game or demo itself, it's only deleted from AGS2 menu.
+Delete action deletes a game from AGS2 menu.
+It doesn't delete the game itself, it's only deleted from AGS2 menu.

-Configure menus will present lists to select the game or demo to delete.
+Configure menus will present lists to select the game to delete.
-First selecting 0-Z index and the game or demo within that index to delete.
+First selecting 0-Z index and the game within that index to delete.
-Finally a dialog is presented to confirm deleting the selected game or demo.
+Finally a dialog is presented to confirm deleting the selected game.

 ### Show existing

-Show existing action updates AGS2 menu, so only installed games or demos are shown.
-Games or demos that aren't installed are hidden.
+Show existing action updates AGS2 menu, so only installed games are shown.
+Games that aren't installed are hidden.
-This can be used each time games or demos are installed or deleted to update AGS2 menu.
+This can be used each time games are installed or deleted to update AGS2 menu.

 **Note that configure menus will quit, when done updating AGS2 menu due to limitation of AmigaDOS scripts executing other scripts.**

-Configure menus iterates through all .run and .ru_ files in WHDLOADDIR:Menu/AGS2Games or WHDLOADDIR:Menu/AGS2Demos and check if it's "RunFile" exists.
+Configure menus iterates through all .run and .ru_ files in WHDLOADDIR:Menu/AGS2Games and check if it's "RunFile" exists.
 This is typically a full path to WHDLoad slave like "A-Games:B/BubbleBobble/BubbleBobble.Slave" for the game Bubble Bobble.
 Since .run files are AmigaDOS scripts the "RunFile" is added as a comment, so it doesn't disturb the script.
 Here an example what the "RunFile" looks like in a .run script.